MarwanSultan/rest_assured_demo/README.md

-# WebDriver TestNG Rest-Assured example
+# Rest-Assured example with TestNG testing framework.

 This project is generated from an archetype.
 It exists out of TestNG, Selenium WebDriver,